 Today, the Esquiline Wing of the Golden House is virtually all that remains.
 It’s being constantly excavated by Parco Archeologico del Colosseo.
 But it still hints at the sumptuousness of the former palace.

 Technology enhances the tour.
 At the beginning, introductory information and slides are projected onto the walls.

 In the Golden Vault, you don virtual reality goggles.
 You see how Nero’s palace appeared to him all its glory.
 The bare walls and rubble magically transform into a richly decorated chamber with a gilded ceiling and a view of lush gardens.
 You can see for yourself here.

 You’ll be led through the Golden Vault, the Crytoporticus (a long hidden passage), and eventually to the remarkable Octagonal Room.
 Your guide will point out details of the frescos, still beautiful in their faded glory.

 During the pandemic, the Golden House was closed and renovated.
 It was reopened in 2021.
 The new addition is an entrance and pedestrian walkway designed by Stefano Boeri Architetti.

 Visiting Nero’s Domus Aurea is a uniquely enriching experience.
 Don’t miss it on your next visit to Rome.

-Practical information and Tips for Visiting Nero's Golden House, Domus Aurea, in Rome
+Practical information & Tips for Visiting Domus Aurea in Rome

 Address: Via della Domus Aurea, 1, 00184 Rome.
 Enter the gates, walk up the hill, make the first left, and you’ll find the site entrance.
 It’s not very well sign posted.